Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: Preliminaries

 Next, given a $K$-epoch SGD over $N$ data points, with learning rate $\eta$, we define $\cW_{K,N,\eta}$ to be the distribution of $\vw_{KN}$.
 The randomness within $\vw_{KN}$ comes from the random draw of the dataset, label noise $\xi$, and the shuffling in SGD.
 Based on this, we define the expected excess risk of a given $K$-epoch SGD over $N$ data points, with learning rate $\eta$ as $\bar{\cR}(K, N; \eta) := \E_{\vw \sim \cW_{K,N,\eta}}[\cR(\vw)]$.
 We assume $\eta \leq D^{-2}$ for training stability.

+We also consider multi-epoch training under more practical training configurations, for example, using a class of polynomially decaying learning-rate schedules.
+See \Cref{app:discussion} for more details.

-\paragraph{Comparing Performance under Optimal Learning Rate Regime.} To compare the performance of one-pass and multi-epoch SGD, we consider the settings where the learning rates for both methods are tuned to the optimal.
+\paragraph{Comparing Performance under Optimal Learning Rate Regime.} To compare the performance of one-pass and multi-epoch SGD, we consider the settings where the learning rates for both methods are optimally tuned.
 Formally, we introduce the notion of the \textit{optimal expected excess risk} of $K$-epoch SGD for $N$ samples as $\bar{\cR}^*(K, N):=\min_{\eta \in (0, \frac{1}{D^2}]}\{ \bar{\cR}(K, N; \eta) \}$.
-To calculate this value in math, we will show in the next section that we can get a learning rate choice that can approximately achieve the above optimal expected excess risk $\bar{\cR}^*(K, N)$ both for one-pass and multi-epoch SGD.
-Following our discussion in the introduction, we define the \textit{effective reuse rate} as follows: \begin{definition}[Effective Reuse Rate] Given $K$-epoch SGD trained with $N$ fresh data samples, the effective reuse ratio is defined as:
+To calculate this value analytically, in the next section, we will show that we can get a learning rate choice that can approximately achieve the above optimal expected excess risk $\bar{\cR}^*(K, N)$ both for one-pass and multi-epoch SGD.
+Following our discussion in the introduction, we define the \textit{effective reuse rate} as follows: \begin{definition}[Effective Reuse Rate] Given $K$-epoch SGD trained with $N$ fresh data samples, the effective reuse rate is defined as: $E(K,N) := \frac{1}{N}\min\{N' \ge 0: \bar{\cR}^*(1, N') \leq\bar{\cR}^*(K, N)\}$. \end{definition}